The Knowing-Doing Gap

 There is no doubt that zero-sum games can inspire people to work hard, and that the individual winners of these internal competitions benefit from their victories.
 In our research, however, we uncovered case after case where the costs of such individual victories were borne by those people, groups, and units that lost the contests.
 And these internal competitions didn’t just harm the losers.
 They harmed everyone who had a stake in the organization.

-We've all heard the widely used rationale that "competition brings out the best in us."
+Myths About Competition We’ve all heard the widely used rationale that “competition brings out the best in us.”
 Yet, once you start thinking about this assumption, it is obvious that dominating others in a zero-sum contest is just one form of success.
 Other sorts of success can be achieved without dividing people into winners and losers.
 Alfie Kohn, in his book No Contest: The Case Against Competition, explained that people can achieve high goals and performance whether or not they are competing against others.
-"Success and competition are not at all the same thing," he wrote, noting that he could succeed in writing a book without trying to make it better than anyone else's book.
-"Competition need never enter the picture in order for skills to be mastered and displayed, goals set and met."
+“Success and competition are not at all the same thing,” he wrote, noting that he could succeed in writing a book without trying to make it better than anyone else’s book.
+“Competition need never enter the picture in order for skills to be mastered and displayed, goals set and met.”

 Kohn’s exhaustive review of the research literature on the effects of competition in organizations and in schools led him to conclude that “superior performance not only does not require competition; it usually seems to require its absence.”
 The failure of competition to invariably foster superior performance is readily explained: Trying to do well and trying to beat other people are two different things.
 What does affect performance, if it isn’t competition?
 There is a large body of research showing the power of the self-fulfilling prophecy, also called the Pygmalion effect on performance.
 Independent of skill, intelligence, or even past performance, when teachers believe that their students will perform well, they do.
 Independent of other factors, when leaders believe their subordinates will perform well, these positive expectations lead to better performance.